RChrHill/grid-benchmark/Readme.md

 ```

 A second benchmark performs site-wise SU(4) matrix multiplication and has a higher
 arithmetic intensity than the `axpy` test (although it is still memory-bound).
+This benchmark can be disabled with the `--no-benchmark-su4` CLI argument.
 The JSON entries under `"SU4"` have the form:
 ```json
 {